hello-adam/dumb-art-gallery/README.md

 It uses a stable diffusion pipeline via the Mystic AI APIs in order to generate paintings in a gallery with your friends.

-This project was made as part of [Backdrop Build v3](https://backdropbuild.com/)